amperity/amperity-docs/amperity_reference/source/attribute_first_to_second_order.rst

 .. attribute-days-between-orders-first-to-second-start

 You can access first-to-second order days directly from the **Segment Editor**.
-To add this attribute to your segment, click **Add criteria**, select the **Transaction Attributes Extended** table, select the **First To Second Order Days** attribute, apply a condition, and then specify a value.
+To add this attribute to your segment, To add these attributes to your segment, click **Add condition** and then **Add attribute**.
+Select the **Transaction Attributes Extended** source, select the **First To Second Order Days** attribute, apply a condition, and then specify a value.

 .. attribute-days-between-orders-first-to-second-end